| (formerly known as Curicta oppositalis) CHRYSAUGINAE, PYRALIDAE, PYRALOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The forewings of the adult of this species are green, each with a grey band along the margin.
+The forewings of the adult of this species are green or brown, each forewing with a blue, green or grey band along the margin.
 The forewings each have a recurved costa, and two recurves in the margin.
 The hindwings are orange.
 The moths has a wingspan of about 3.5 cms.

 and in Australia in